- Number of measuring channels: 2

 The topics of friction, lubrication and wear are becoming increasingly important against the background of environmental and climate protection, energy efficiency and electric mobility.
 The research focus of the department of surface technology is therefore the development of tribological functional coatings.
 On the one hand, this includes novel friction-reducing hard material coatings to increase energy efficiency and the service life of transmission components, especially for rolling bearings and gears.
 On the other hand, tribological functional coatings are also used for coating high-performance cutting and forming tools.
 For cutting tools, the development goals are dry machining, hard machining, tools for workpiece materials that are difficult to machine, and increasing the cutting path and metal removal rate.
 For forming tools, the focus is on dry machining, increasing tool life and workpiece quality.

-The trend towards the increasing integration of further functions such as corrosion protection, electrical, optical, acoustic or antimicrobial properties in functionalized surfaces of tools and machine elements also continuously leads to new research topics.
-Further research areas of the department of surface technology are new metallic alloys produced by PVD processes, corrosion research and sol-gel coating processes.
+The trend towards the increasing integration of additional functions such as corrosion protection, electrical, optical, acoustic or antimicrobial properties in functionalized surfaces of tools and machine elements is also continuously leading to new research topics.
+Other areas of research in the Surface Technology department include new metallic alloys produced using PVD processes, corrosion research and sol-gel coating processes.